About the Boating Industry Association Ltd

 BIA member activities include manufacturing (boats, trailers, accessories, parts and components, waterways infrastructure), importers, exporters, wholesale marine distributors, retailers, marine brokers, chandlery, marinas and boatsheds, shipwrights, mechanical and electrical engineers, charter, hire and tourism and any activity or service required by the recreational and light commercial marine market.
 Members provide products and services to a diverse range of sporting, recreational and tourism activities.
-As well as serving the needs of its members, the BIA often finds itself actively campaigning on behalf of more than 2.5 million people who regularly enjoy recreational boating in NSW & SA.
+As well as serving the needs of its members, the BIA often finds itself actively campaigning on behalf of more than 2.5 million people who regularly enjoy recreational boating in NSW, SA and Qld.

-Most importantly, the BIA provides a forum to discuss industry needs and problems and serves as a representative of industry to government (Federal, State, Local), media and the public.
+Importantly, the BIA provides a forum to discuss industry needs and problems and servis as a representative of industry to government (Federal, State, and Local), media and the public.

-For further information on our structure and activities contact BIA or visit our websites:
+For further information regarding our structure and activities contact BIA or visit our websites:

-The Boating Industry Association of New South Wales & SA Ltd hereafter referred to as the BIA, takes privacy seriously.
+The Boating Industry Association Ltd hereafter referred to as the BIA, takes privacy seriously.
 The Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Privacy Amendment Act) has made many changes to the Privacy Act 1988 (Privacy Act).
 These changes commenced on 12 March 2014.

 The 10 National Privacy Principles have been replaced by the 13 Australian Privacy Principles (APP).